Introduction

 Important vitamins and minerals during pregnancy

-There are certain vitamins and minerals that expectant mothers should supplement during their pregnancy to support the growth and development of their unborn child and to maintain their own well-being.
+There are certain vitamins and minerals that expectant mothers should supplement during their pregnancy to support the growth and development of their unborn child and maintain their own well-being.

-Take folic acid when trying to conceive
+Take folic acid already when planning to have children

 Increased need for iodine during pregnancy